Palestinians lose more than most in Syrian exodus

 LEBANON'S CIVIL WAR

-Some fear the desperation could fire radicalization and violence - an especially potent concern since many link Lebanon's 1975-1990 civil war to the arrival of Palestinian fighters after the foundation of Israel.
+Some fear the desperation could fire radicalisation and violence - an especially potent concern since many link Lebanon's 1975-1990 civil war to the arrival of Palestinian fighters after the foundation of Israel.

 More recent memories include the battle of Nahr al-Bared, a Palestinian camp in the northern city of Tripoli where a radical Islamist group battled the army in 2007.